Shepparton: Economy

 Shepparton's main industries are agriculture and associated manufacturing.
-Australia's largest processor of canned fruits, SPC Ardmona, has a production facility in Shepparton.
+Australia's largest processor of canned fruits, SPC Australia, has a production facility in Shepparton.
 Seasonal fruits, such as peaches, pears and apricots are preserved into a variety of packaging.

 The manufacturing industry has evolved to cater for the needs of local primary producers.

-Other major manufacturers in the city include Campbells Soup Company, Rubicon Water, and Pental.
+Other major manufacturers in the city include Campbells Soup Company, Rubicon Water, Pental, Civilmart and Visy.

 Shepparton is a major regional commercial and shopping centre and service economy for the Greater Shepparton area.
-Major retailers in Shepparton include Target, Kmart, Harris Scarfe (formerly Fairleys Department Store), Bunnings Warehouse, Rebel, The Reject Shop, Repco, Supercheap Auto, Autobarn and Dimmeys.
+Major retailers in Shepparton include Target, Kmart, Harris Scarfe (formerly Fairleys Department Store), Bunnings, Rebel, The Reject Shop, Repco, Supercheap Auto, Autobarn and Dimmeys.

 Shepparton is a major centre for infrastructure and civic services.
 The majority of the region's emergency response facilities are located there.
-The administrative headquarters for the Country Fire Authority (CFA) District 22 and one of only two Independent Rescue Agencies in Victoria are located in Shepparton.
+The administrative headquarters for Country Fire Authority (CFA) District 22 and one of only two Independent Rescue Agencies in Victoria are located in Shepparton.
 The Search and Rescue Squad originally started out as a "Dive and Recovery Unit" recovering lost property and persons from the rivers, lakes and water ways in the region.